gaearon/react-hot-loader/README.md

     include: paths.appSrc,
     loader: require.resolve('babel-loader'),
     options: {
-      // This is a feature of `babel-loader` for Webpack (not Babel itself).
+      // This is a feature of `babel-loader` for webpack (not Babel itself).
       // It enables caching results in ./node_modules/.cache/babel-loader/
       // directory for faster rebuilds.
       cacheDirectory: true,